hicksjoseph/CloudCoreo/pages/conceptdocs/compositecreation.md

 end
 ~~~

-Plan variables are defined in the `config.yaml` file which resides in the `<repo-dir>` base directory.
+Plan variables are defined in the `config.yaml` file which resides in the `<repository-directory>` base directory.
 Within the `config.yaml` file, you can now call out a `VPC_NAME` and `VPC_OCTETS` variables and apply defaults.
 In this case, the variable `VPC_NAME` and `VPC_OCTETS` will show up in the web UI for any users to modify.
 This is what the `config.yaml` would look like in this case:

 ~~~ ruby
 variables: